kevinlin1/just-the-class/index.md

 ![](https://interactive-intelligence.github.io/assets/images/site-banner.png)

-I2 is UW's student led machine learning and neuroscience organization.
-I2 is an environment which aims to create a community of project-driven, outcome-oriented students at the University of Washington interested in the intersections of artificial intelligence, coginitive science, neuroscience, and philosophy.
+I2 is UW's student led NeuroAI education and research organization.
+I2 is an environment which aims to create a community of project-driven, outcome-oriented students at the University of Washington interested in the intersections of artificial intelligence, cognitive science, neuroscience, and philosophy.
 Our goal is to make machines learn like humans.
+We offer an introductory course to students who want to get into the field, and support for those who wish to contribute to it through research!

 [Discord 🤖](https://discord.gg/D88jazKwj3){: .btn }
 [Email 📧](mailto:interintel@uw.edu){: .btn }